scwxian/pdf_compress_iloveapi/README.md

 ## How it works
 Compress PDFs using the [Universal Action](https://www.alfredapp.com/help/features/universal-actions/) or find PDFs with the `ilovepdf` keyword.

-The workflow will take your selected PDF, upload, compress, then replace it with the new compressed version with the same name.
+The workflow will take your selected PDF, upload, compress, then download & replace the existing file with the new compressed version with the same name.
 Currently only works on single PDFs.